 The Global Reading Network has four primary functions:

-Advocating to make All Children Reading a top priority at the global, national, and local levels.
-This may include:
+Leadership to make All Children Reading a top priority at the global, national, and local levels.
+This may involve:

-Identifying the mechanisms and practices that are necessary for effective collective action and seeking out opportunities to engage in such action.
-Including key actors and influential figures in the All Children Reading movement, which may include high level champions, government officials, advocacy organizations, international education experts, and NGOs, among others.
+- Identifying opportunities for collaboration among key actors and influential figures in the All Children Reading movement, which may include high-level champions, government officials, advocacy organizations, international education experts, and NGOs, among others

 Sharing evidence on improving reading with global, national, and local level policy makers, civil society, practitioners, and international partners.
 This may include: